junxit/us-congress-bills-109/metadata.md

 - 2006-07-10 — Placed on the Union Calendar, Calendar No. 309.
 - 2006-07-10 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-549.
 - 2006-07-10 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-549.
+- 2006-07-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-07-17 — Considered as unfinished business. (consideration: CR H5245-5246)
+- 2006-07-17 — Considered under suspension of the rules. (consideration: CR H5232-5234)
+- 2006-07-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3085.
+- 2006-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-07-17 — Mr. Renzi moved to suspend the rules and pass the bill, as amended.
+- 2006-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 356 - 5 (Roll no. 375). (text: CR H5232-5233)
+- 2006-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 356 - 5 (Roll no. 375).(text: CR H5232-5233)
+- 2006-07-18 — Received in the Senate.
+- 2006-08-04 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2006-09-29 — Amendment SA 5113 agreed to in Senate by Unanimous Consent.
+- 2006-09-29 — Amendment SA 5113 proposed by Senator Hutchison for Senator Domenici. (consideration: CR S10539; text: CR S10539) To clarify that additional funds are not authorized to be appropriated to carry out the feasibility and suitability study.
+- 2006-09-29 — Measure laid before Senate by unanimous consent. (consideration: CR S10539)
+- 2006-09-29 — Message on Senate action sent to the House.
+- 2006-09-29 — Passed Senate with an amendment by Unanimous Consent.
+- 2006-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2006-09-29 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2006-09-29 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2006-09-29 — Senate amendment agreed to: Amendment SA 5113 agreed to in Senate by Unanimous Consent.
+- 2006-09-29 — Senate amendment proposed (on the floor): Amendment SA 5113 proposed by Senator Hutchison for Senator Domenici.(consideration: CR S10539; text: CR S10539)
+- 2006-09-29 — Senate amendment submitted
+- 2006-11-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 5, rule I, the chair announced that further proceedings on the motion would be postponed.
+- 2006-11-13 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+3085.
+- 2006-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-11-13 — Mr. Radanovich moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H8583-8584, H8604-8605)
+- 2006-11-13 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 383 - 3 (Roll no. 517). (text as House agreed to Senate amendment: CR H8583)
+- 2006-11-13 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 383 - 3 (Roll no. 517).(text as House agreed to Senate amendment: CR H8583)
+- 2006-11-21 — Presented to President.
+- 2006-11-21 — Presented to President.
+- 2006-12-01 — Became Public Law No: 109-378.
+- 2006-12-01 — Became Public Law No: 109-378.
+- 2006-12-01 — Signed by President.
+- 2006-12-01 — Signed by President.